Bangkok to Chiang Mai Itinerary

 Day 4: Ayutthaya

 - Getting here: From Bangkok’s Hua Lamphong train station, take the train to Ayutthaya.
 The ride is 1 hr 20 min.
+It costs 35 THB for a 3rd class ticket.

 - Head north to the ancient city of Ayutthaya to visit temple ruins.
 Ayutthaya is located on an island, but there are also a collection of sights to see off the island.